Key takeaways

 - Charges and interest often exist on the statement first, post them to tie the books.

-Tip, bank charges and interest are commonly missing, post with clear narrations and references.
+Tip, bank charges and interest are commonly missing from books.
+Post them with clear narrations and references.
+Per PwC India's April 2026 Accounting Alert, bank charges account for 35% of reconciliation mismatches.

 Preparation checklist before analysis

-Good inputs avoid wasted time and repeated mismatches, per bank statement analysis 101 and bank statement analysis:
+Good inputs avoid wasted time and repeated mismatches:

 - Fix the exact period, usually month wise by statement dates.